-a tried and tested disinfectant.
-After elementary fluorine, ozone is the strongest oxidant known to chemistry, generators.
-The oxidation of organic substances is the important step in disinfecting water, and also in bleaching processes. facturer, "Votorantim Celulose e Papel" This method was used for the first time (VCP), uses ozone to bleach its celluin 1903 to disinfect the water system in lose.
+Mostly only experts know that ozone iscannot be stored and always has to a tried and tested disinfectant.
+After elementary fluorine, ozone is the strongest oxidant known to chemistry. generators.
+The oxidation of organic substances is the important step in disinfecting This method was used for the first time (VCP), uses ozone to bleach its celluin 1903 to disinfect the water system inlose.
 VCP increased its production Paris.
 For a long time the treatment of capacity at the end of October 2002 potable water was practically the only and started up a new factory.
 For this application of ozone - and even so, it purpose, the Brazilian company had was not widely used.